RaphaelIT7/gmod-holylib/README.md

 #### holylib_networking_transmit_onfullupdate_networktoothers(default `1`)
 Depends on `holylib_networking_transmit_onfullupdate` being enabled.<br>
-For other players, if another player has a full update, they will be networked to everyone to ensure that every player knows of every other players existance.<br>
+For other players, if another player has a full update, they will be networked to everyone to ensure that every player knows of every other players existence.<br>

 #### holylib_networking_transmit_ticks(default `100`)
 How many ticks are used in which new weapons or full updates are networked.<br>